 The collection uses 100 percent Global Organic Textile Standard cotton from organic farms.
 The line includes denim shorts, dresses, jackets, jeans, and a denim bralette.

-The launch is notable not only because it’s Prada, but because it’s the first global brand to launch a jewelry collection made from 100 percent recycled gold.
+The launch was notable not only because it’s Prada, but because it’s the first global brand to launch a jewelry collection made from 100 percent recycled gold.
 It was an undertaking of more than three years.
-It celebrated the launch in a campaign with poet Amanda Gorman, singer and actress Maya Hawke, and the musician Somi Jeon.
+The label celebrated the launch in a campaign with poet Amanda Gorman, singer and actress Maya Hawke, and the musician Somi Jeon.

 Like a growing number of jewelry labels, Prada is using materials from a range of sources including electronic parts.
 “Our lifestyles generate a lot of electronic waste,” Iwata said.
 “And [those electronic products include] 24-karat gold, the purest kind.”

 The label says it’s also the first global brand to provide full transparency on its diamonds, too.
 “It’s difficult, but we knew it had to be done so we took our time.
 This part of the process takes much longer than the design and development,” Iwata said.